estatistics/opensource_tiktok_downloader/README.md

 Note that the script creates the following file `l_notexists.txt` under the username folder, if the respond of tiktok is that no json file found.
  - `l_notexists.txt` file contains the url that yt-dlp did not found.

+Have a nice tiktok video experience!